What Is an RFP?

 On the other hand, private organizations operate in the competitive business sector.
 This means their purchasing activities are confidential in most cases.
-Furthermore, since their selection isn’t subject to as much regulation and scrutiny, they’re free to choose bidders based on their own criteria and aren’t forced to publish details regarding winning bids.
+Furthermore, they can choose bidders based on their own criteria, as their selection isn’t subject to as much regulation and scrutiny.

 Public and private entities each have unique demands in the RFP space.
 For both bid issuers and responders, it’s important to know how each can impact your work differently.
-Deep dive into understanding the differences between public vs. private RFPs in our articles:
+Deep dive into understanding the differences between public vs. private RFPs to stay compliant with each one.

 - Understand project solution options.
 RFPs help facilitate more informed buying decisions by allowing entities to compare many different bids.
-Rather than seeing just one (1) solution, responses may present different ways of approaching the project.
-This can highlight solutions that are more comprehensive and sustainable, and that the issuer may not have previously considered.
+Rather than seeing just one solution, responses may present different ways of approaching the project.
+This can highlight more comprehensive and sustainable solutions that the issuer may not have previously considered.

 - Increase the competition between vendors.
 For issuers, more competition in the pool of responses increases the likelihood that they’ll also receive the best pricing.
 For vendors, we like to make it clear that the lowest bid doesn’t always win the contract.
 In fact, vendors who may offer a better overall value (for example, utilizing higher-quality project materials) have a stronger likelihood of winning the contract.
 RFPs allow issuers to compare pricing and value metrics to make sure they work with the right vendor — which may not always be the cheapest one!

-SMEs are commonly defined as individuals who exhibit the absolute highest level of expertise within an organization for a specific role or task.
-Especially for complicated or heavily regulated industries, some projects require the expertise of SMEs to provide guidance on the scope of work required to achieve the project.
+- Subject Matter Experts (SMEs): SMEs are commonly defined as individuals who exhibit the absolute highest level of expertise within an organization for a specific role or task.
+Complicated or heavily regulated industries require the expertise of SMEs to provide guidance on the scope of work required to achieve the project.

-All final RFPs are awarded to vendors via contracts.
-Therefore, to protect the issuing organization, legal departments must ensure that RFP requirements include all contractual obligations that must be met for the project.
+- Legal: Final RFPs are awarded to vendors via contracts.
+Therefore, to protect the issuing organization, legal departments must ensure that RFP requirements account for contractual obligations.

-This group can include a single department or stretch across the entire organization, depending on the scale of the project.
-Their input is vital in making sure the vendor is aware of how the project will impact their daily operations along with how it will function among outside departments or users.
+- End Users: End User input is vital in making sure the vendor is aware of how the project will impact their daily operations, along with how it will function among outside departments or users.

-This team has the greatest responsibility for making sure the RFP includes each stakeholder’s requirements, as well as for completing the RFP preparation on time and on budget.
+- Procurement: This team has the greatest responsibility for making sure the RFP includes each stakeholder’s requirements, as well as for completing the RFP preparation on time and on budget.
 Procurement teams manage every contributing factor of an RFP.
-They coordinate not only with its stakeholders, but also with each responder — as you can imagine, it’s no simple job!

-For a bid responder, it’s important to think about who and what departments helped prepare the sections of the RFP you’re responding to.
 It’s commonplace for RFPs to ask the same question multiple times or in multiple ways.
 This isn’t an oversight!
 A single answer may be important for different departments to evaluate that section of the proposal.
-In brief, always answer each question as if it’s the first time you’re seeing it because more than one (1) person (or department) will likely be evaluating your proposal.
+In brief, always answer each question as if it’s the first time you’re seeing it because more than one person will be evaluating your proposal.

 What Are the Other Types of “Request For” Documents?

-A Request for Quote (RFQ) isn’t as open-ended as an RFP.
+- RFQ: A Request for Quote (RFQ) isn’t as open-ended as an RFP.
 The issuer has already decided the quantity of products or services they need to fulfill their project.
 So, companies solicit multiple price quotes from various vendors to compare services based on price alone.
-While an RFP includes a price quote along with multiple other components, an RFQ doesn’t detail anything other than price.
+An RFQ doesn’t detail anything other than the price.

-The government commonly issues the Request for Tender (RFT) when the requirements of the project are $25,000 or more.
+- RFT: The government commonly issues a Request for Tender (RFT) when the requirements of the project are $25,000 or more.
 Similar to RFQs, RFTs help procure the most cost-effective solution.
 However, they also allow the buyer to make decisions based on other evaluation criteria outlined within it rather than basing a decision strictly on price.

-An Invitation to Bid (ITB) or Invitation for Bid (IFB) is a call for contractors to submit a proposal for a specific product or service that an organization knows it wants/needs.
-While it’s related to a request for proposal (RFP), an ITB is usually more price-focused and typically involves a more streamlined bidding process.
+- IFT and ITB: An Invitation to Bid (ITB) or Invitation for Bid (IFB) is a call for contractors to submit a proposal for a specific product or service that an organization knows it wants/needs.
+While it’s related to RFPs, an ITB is usually more price-focused and typically involves a more streamlined bidding process.

 What’s in an RFP?

-As a responder, the project overview should be your first “go-to” to verify if the project is right for your business.
+- Project Overview: As a responder, the project overview should be your first “go-to” to verify if the project is right for your business.
 Within this section, issuers will write a brief description of the RFP’s purpose.
 They’ll also state what they expect bidders to do and why.
-As a responder, you should be able to identify their “pain-point”, which will help you know if you can resolve it for them.
-If you’re having trouble identifying a strategic RFP, The Bid Lab can help your business find the right RFP to bid on, so schedule a free consultation with us today.
+As a responder, you should be able to identify their “pain point”, and if you can resolve it for them.
+Having trouble finding a strategic RFP?
+The Bid Lab can help.

-As a company, you want to do business with other companies that you align with.
-RFP issuers provide background information about their company, what it does, what its values are and what makes it unique.
+- Company Information: RFP issuers provide background information about their company, what it does, what its values are and what makes it unique.
 However, this doesn’t negate taking extra steps to get to know the company further through online research.
 Rather, use this section as a stepping stone to evaluate its standing.
-Then, decide whether or not it will be a good professional fit for you.

-The SOW describes what the procuring company is looking to achieve as a result of the RFP.
-The SOW helps ensure that the product or service meets the company’s needs.
-It also establishes the parameters of what the resulting contract could include.
-It should also contain an overall timeline, detailing any milestones, reports, deliverables and/or end products.
-For vendors, it’s important to review this early in your decision-making process.
-Doing so will ensure that your business can deliver the requirements listed in the SOW.
+- Scope of Work (SOW): The SOW describes what the procuring company is looking to achieve as a result of the RFP.
+It establishes the parameters of the possible resulting contract.
+It should also contain an overall timeline detailing any milestones, reports, deliverables, and/or end products.
+For vendors, it’s important to ensure that your business can deliver the listed SOW requirements.

-The RFP evaluation criteria is a set of standards that guide the scoring of each vendor’s proposal.
+- Vendor Evaluation Criteria: The RFP evaluation criteria is a set of standards that score the vendor’s proposal.
 As Small Business explains, “The main objective of this area is to minimize human emotion and political positioning to arrive at a decision that is in the best interest of the company.”
-In this way, issuers don’t leave awarding contracts to question.
 As a vendor, your bid is evaluated the same way as your competition.
 So, before you hit submit, check your response against the evaluation criteria.

-Another section we highly recommend paying special attention to is the submission timeline.
+- Submission Timeline: Pay special attention to the submission timeline.
 If your business cannot deliver the response by the required date, then there’s no need to move forward.
 However, if you can respond thoroughly and on time, review this section in detail.
 It may include pre-proposal conferences or Q&A periods that your business can take advantage of.
 The more your business participates, the better chance it has to deliver to the client’s needs.

-After considering whether or not you can meet the respective submission deadline, you also need to consider the requirements for submitting the actual proposal.
+- Submission Information: After considering whether or not you can meet the submission deadline, you also need to consider the requirements for submitting the proposal.
 Some RFPs require multiple printed copies and submission via the postal service.
 Others require a simple emailed PDF.
-It sounds silly to have to fit this into your schedule, but when your printer breaks and you need to slot in a trip to Staples before heading to the post office before 4 PM on your busy Tuesday afternoon, you’ll thank us for having prepared well ahead of time.
+It sounds silly to have to fit this into your schedule, but when your printer breaks, and you need to slot in a trip to Staples before heading to the post office before 4 PM on your busy Tuesday afternoon, you’ll thank us for having prepared well ahead of time.

 With this information under your belt, you should now know how to begin digesting the ingredient-packed RFP.
 Always keep in mind your overall business goals and strategies, as this will play an important part in selecting the right RFP to respond to.
 With little time to waste in our fast-paced business world, the more prepared you are when finding the right RFP, the better your business will benefit from allowing enough time to respond to it.
 Learn what process works best for you, and refine it as you go along.